liatrio/devops-bootcamp/docs/README.md

 ## Target Audience

 This DevOps Bootcamp is used as an introduction to DevOps for Liatrio's apprentices.
-Therefore, there are deliverables at the end of each section that help guide the apprentices' training.
+Therefore, there are deliverables at the end of each section and quizzes sprinkled throughout that help guide the apprentices' training.
 However, anyone can go through the DevOps Bootcamp.
-Feel free to ignore the deliverables, etc. This bootcamp also assumes the bootcamper is using a Mac for the deliverables.
+Feel free to ignore the deliverables, quizzes, etc. This bootcamp also assumes the bootcamper is using a Mac for the deliverables.

 ## Disclaimer